huseyineergin/stremio-compose-template/README.md

         entryPoint: web
 ```

-10. Ensure the current directory is the root of the apps folder, `/opt/stremio` if unchanged, and not inside an app-specific folder.
-This can be verified by running `pwd` and confirming it returns `/opt/stremio`.
-Once the folder is confirmed, start the services:
+11. Start the services:
 ```sh
 docker compose up -d
 ```

-Once the services are running, follow the instructions in the `.env` file in the `apps/beszel` folder to set up Beszel.
+Once the services are running, follow the instructions in the `apps/beszel/.env` file to set up Beszel.